Charging Robotics Inc. (CHEV)

 What do analysts say about CHEV stock?

 As of 2026-03-17, there is no readily available analyst coverage for Charging Robotics Inc. (CHEV) due to its OTC listing and micro-cap status.
-Key valuation metrics to consider include its market capitalization of $0.06 billion and its negative P/E ratio of -1008.28, reflecting its current lack of profitability.
+Key valuation metrics to consider include its market capitalization of $10.66M and its negative P/E ratio of -1008.28, reflecting its current lack of profitability.
 Investors should focus on the company's progress in commercializing its technology and securing strategic partnerships to assess its growth potential.
 The high beta of 6.23 indicates significant volatility.

 What are the main risks for CHEV?